jundalisay/sp/content/en/research/indian/gospel/chapter-52b.md

 Round His waist a serpent glitters, and on His brow the moon Is shining!

-Rākhāl and Tārak danced as they sang.
+Rakhal and Tārak danced as they sang.
 Narendra had recently composed the song.

 Śaśi finished the morning worship in the shrine.
 Sarat then sang about Śiva to the accompaniment of the Tānpura.